 After reading Andrew Nugara's website account of Victoria Ridge, we've been meaning to see this colorful ridge ourselves.
 We planned to hike the trail to the summit and then follow the ridge to the col next to Victoria Peak.
 From the col we could follow the trail back.

 Starting from the gate, we walked to the end of the road and then continued down the trail.
 After passing Victoria Peak the trail leaves the valley and begins climbing.
 The trail climbed for a long time and we wondered if we were on the right path until we reached a fork.
-We took the left trail: the right must go to Victoria Peak.
+We took the left fork (on an exploratory trip later, we learned the right fork soon ends).

 We continued up the trail which cuts high on the slopes of the ridge providing good views.
-However, we were mostly focused on the summit in front of us.
-Eventually we reached a col and from there followed the trail along the ridge top.
+However, we were mostly focused on the distant summit.
+Eventually we reached the col that separates Victoria Ridge from Victoria Peak and from there followed the trail along the ridge top.

 We reached the summit with great anticipation only to find it was a false summit!
 The true summit was ten minutes away and 30 m higher.
 Four hours and 13 km after starting out, we reached the true summit.